Skip to main content

 Incident Advisor

-GravityZone Incident Advisor was designed to minimize the time you require to investigate and contain threats.
-It is available as a default landing page when you select an incident and provides an intuitive and visually comprehensive overview of information for key questions:
+We designed GravityZone Incident Advisor to minimize the time you require to investigate and contain threats.
+It is available specifically for Organization Incidents as your default landing page upon selection, providing you with an intuitive and visually comprehensive overview to answer your key questions:

 • What happened: A short summary and information about the incident severity score.